Flu Season Looms And Scientists Wonder How Flu And COVID-19 Might Mix

 Generally speaking, co-infections are common when it comes to respiratory diseases.
 Helen Chu, an associate professor of medicine at the University of Washington in Seattle, has done studies to screen people with respiratory symptoms for a variety of viruses.

 "We often find the presence of more than one virus at a time," says Chu, but that doesn't necessarily mean that there's actually more than one active infection.
-"You could be at the end of your illness, so you are no longer symptomatic from it but you can still detect non-viable virus."
+"You could be at the end of your illness, so you are no longer symptomatic from it, but you can still detect nonviable virus."

-One study looked at people who tested positive for SARS-CoV-2 and found that about 20 percent tested positive for at least one other respiratory virus, such as rhinovirus—which is a common cold virus--or respiratory syncytial virus (RSV), which can be serious in infants and older adults.
+One study looked at people who tested positive for SARS-CoV-2 and found that about 20% tested positive for at least one other respiratory virus, such as rhinovirus — which is a common cold virus — or respiratory syncytial virus (RSV), which can be serious in infants and older adults.

-Past research suggests that viruses can have complicated interactions when they're both present.
-An extra virus can do nothing at all, can make an illness more severe, or possibly even have some kind of short-term protective effect.
+Past research suggests that viruses can have complicated interactions when two are present.
+An extra virus can do nothing at all, can make an illness more severe or possibly even have some kind of short-term protective effect.

 For example, it's unclear if rhinovirus can make a bout with flu worse, says Chu.